yensan57/flabbybeagle/_posts/2025-09-20-philippines-laguna-cavite.md

 Very creamy, with 60% bitter with some bruising fermentation in 1st fruit, and 20% bitter in 2nd fruit.

-Unfortunately unfamiliar with what varieties they are...didn't video all around the outside of each fruit also
+Unfortunately unfamiliar with what varieties they are.
+Forgot to video all around the outside of each fruit also.

 The dogs there eat durian 😂